 During the media coverage of hurricanes Irma and Maria last September, it became apparent that many are not familiar with basic facts about the Caribbean region.
 Some consumers and even journalists were mispronouncing the country names, and others couldn’t distinguish one island from another and were confusing the Dominican Republic with Dominica and Barbados with Bermuda.
-This lack of awareness is shocking as the Caribbean region is well traveled with over 30+ million stay-over tourists visiting each year; plus an additional 27+ million visiting via popular cruise ports in the Cayman Islands, Bahamas, and Turks & Caicos – all of which are open for business.
+This lack of awareness and knowledge of basic facts about the Caribbean is shocking as the region is well-traveled, with over 30+ million stay-over tourists visiting each year, plus an additional 27+ million visiting via popular cruise ports in the Cayman Islands, Bahamas, and Turks & Caicos – all of which are open for business.

-Thus, at the Caribbean State of the Tourism Industry Conference held in Grenada shortly after the hurricanes, the Caribbean Tourism Organization indicated that they would be raising funds to launch a marketing campaign to assure consumers that most of the Caribbean destinations are now open for business and educating them on the region.
+Thus, at the Caribbean State of the Tourism Industry Conference held in Grenada shortly after the hurricanes, the Caribbean Tourism Organization indicated that they would be raising funds to launch a marketing campaign to assure consumers that most of the Caribbean destinations are now open for business and educating them on facts about the Caribbean.
 As while it is the sun, sand, and sea that draws people in, the Caribbean region has a rich history.
 With that in mind, below are ten facts about the Caribbean region.

 Grenada: View of Carenage, a scenic inlet.

-Note that the first land in the Caribbean region Columbus saw and visited on 12 October 1492, he named San Salvador Island now part of The Bahamas.
-This island San Salvador was originally named Guanahani by the native Lucayan inhabitants.
+Note that the first land in the Caribbean region Columbus saw and visited on 12 October 1492, he named San Salvador Island, now part of The Bahamas.
+This island of San Salvador was originally named Guanahani by the native Lucayan inhabitants.
 To commemorate this first landing by Christopher Columbus, there is a simple white cross on Long Bay Beach in San Salvador, The Bahamas.

 Bahamas: A simple white cross in Long Bay to commemorate the first Caribbean land sighted by Christopher Columbus on his first voyage in 1942.
 Photo Credit: © Bahamas Ministry of Tourism.

 Only about 2% of the Caribbean region is inhabited, and so when most speak of the Caribbean region, they are referring to about 32 countries.
 Their size ranges from 40,852 square miles for Cuba all the way down to 5 square miles for the island of Saba.
-Interestingly, Saba has the shortest commercial airline runway in the world at only 1,312 feet long with one side flanked by high hills and with cliffs that drop into the sea at both ends.
+Interestingly, Saba has the shortest commercial airline runway in the world at only 1,312 feet long, with one side flanked by high hills and with cliffs that drop into the sea at both ends.
 So not for the faint of heart!

-* The Leeward Antilles includes Aruba, Curacao, and Bonaire.
+- The Leeward Antilles includes Aruba, Curacao, and Bonaire.

 Map of the Caribbean Region

-3. Beyond Geography
+3. Beyond Caribbean Geography

-Beyond the islands in and surrounding the Caribbean Sea, there are other countries which are also associated with the Caribbean region mainly due to their cultural, economic and political history.
-This includes the island of Bermuda located in the North Atlantic Ocean, a mere 665 miles from the state of North Carolina in the United States and Belize also located on the North American continent.
-Finally, Guyana, Suriname, and Venezuela, three independent countries on South America’s North Atlantic coast aligned with the Caribbean region.
+Another of the main facts about the Caribbean is that beyond the islands in and surrounding the Caribbean Sea, there are other countries that are also associated with the Caribbean region mainly due to their cultural, economic, and political history.
+This includes the island of Bermuda, located in the North Atlantic Ocean, a mere 665 miles from the state of North Carolina in the United States, and Belize, also located on the North American continent.
+Finally, Guyana, Suriname, and Venezuela are three independent countries on South America’s North Atlantic coast aligned with the Caribbean region.

-Guyana: Kaieteur Falls, the world’s largest single drop waterfall.
+Guyana: Kaieteur Falls, the world’s largest single-drop waterfall.
 Photo Credit: © Fotonatura via Guyana Tourism Authority.

 4. Independent vs. Dependent Rule

-Except for Cuba which has a one-party political system, all other Caribbean countries now have two or more political parties, and their ways of governing can be traced back to their colonial roots.
-Some are independent democracies like Haiti which became the first black republic in the world and the first country in the Western hemisphere to abolish slavery after breaking free from France on January 1st, 1804.
-Others are still dependent territories of France, the Netherlands, the United States and the United Kingdom.
+Except for Cuba, which has a one-party political system, all other Caribbean countries now have two or more political parties, and their ways of governing can be traced back to their colonial roots.
+Some are independent democracies like Haiti which became the first Black republic in the world and the first country in the Western hemisphere to abolish slavery after breaking free from France on January 1st, 1804.
+Others are still dependent territories of France, the Netherlands, the United States, and the United Kingdom.

 The breakdown of independent Caribbean countries and the year obtained:

-* Independence from France: Haiti (1804)
+- Independence from France: Haiti (1804)

-* Independence from Haiti: Dominican Republic (1844)
+- Independence from Haiti: Dominican Republic (1844)

-* Independence from Spain: Cuba (1902)
+- Independence from Spain: Cuba (1902)

-* Independence from the United Kingdom: Antigua & Barbuda (1981), The Bahamas 1973), Barbados (1966), Belize (1981), Dominica (1978), Grenada (1974), Guyana (1966), Haiti (1804), Jamaica (1962), Saint Kitts & Nevis (1983), Saint Lucia (1979), Saint Vincent & the Grenadines (1979), Suriname (1975), and Trinidad & Tobago (1962).
+- Independence from the United Kingdom: Antigua & Barbuda (1981), The Bahamas 1973), Barbados (1966), Belize (1981), Dominica (1978), Grenada (1974), Guyana (1966), Haiti (1804), Jamaica (1962), Saint Kitts & Nevis (1983), Saint Lucia (1979), Saint Vincent & the Grenadines (1979), Suriname (1975), and Trinidad & Tobago (1962).

-The breakdown for dependent Caribbean countries include:
+The breakdown for dependent Caribbean countries includes:

-* Dependent on France: Guadeloupe, Martinique, Saint Barthelemy (St Barts), Saint Martin
+- Dependent on France: Guadeloupe, Martinique, Saint Barthelemy (St Barts), Saint Martin

-* Dependent on the United States: Puerto Rico, United States Virgin Islands
+- Dependent on the United States: Puerto Rico, United States Virgin Islands

-* Dependent on the United Kingdom: Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Montserrat and Turks & Caicos Islands.
+- Dependent on the United Kingdom: Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Montserrat, and Turks & Caicos Islands.

 Cuba: A couple in a small sailboat in Cayo Coco, a tropical island in the Jardines del Rey chain, off central Cuba.
 Photo Credit: © Cuba Tourism Board.

-6. Ethnicity & Culture
+6. Caribbean Ethnicities & Culture

 Early inhabitants of the Caribbean region were from the South American continent more than 7,000 years ago and were members of the Maya, Taino, and Kalinago tribes who settled on the various islands throughout the Caribbean region.
-When the European started colonizing the Caribbean region beginning in 1492 with Christopher Columbus for Spain, the indigenous population was decimated by disease and war.
+When the Europeans started colonizing the Caribbean region beginning in 1492 with Christopher Columbus for Spain, the indigenous population was decimated by disease and war.

 Martinique: The Grand Ballet dancers in traditional dress.
 Photo Credit: © Antoine Omere via Martinique Tourism Board.

-7. West Indies
+7. Caribbean or West Indies

-The West Indies term was later adopted by other European colonizers, and so some Caribbean countries are referred to as being former members of the British, French, Dutch or Danish West Indies.
-The term is mostly now used in sports with the West Indies Cricket Team which is a multi-national cricket team representing the Caribbean region.
+The West Indies term was later adopted by other European colonizers, and so some Caribbean countries are referred to as being former members of the British, French, Dutch, or Danish West Indies.
+The term is mostly now used in sports with the West Indies Cricket Team, which is a multi-national cricket team representing the Caribbean region.
 Beyond cricket which is a legacy of British colonization and known as the Englishman’s game, the other major sport in the Caribbean is football.
 Sadly, no Caribbean football team has won the World Cup trophy.

-* English is the official language of Anguilla, Antigua & Barbuda, Bahamas, Barbados, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Jamaica, Montserrat, Puerto Rico, St. Kitts & Nevis, St. Lucia, Saint Maarten, St. Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos Islands, and the United States Virgin Islands.
+- English is the official language of Anguilla, Antigua & Barbuda, Bahamas, Barbados, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Jamaica, Montserrat, Puerto Rico, St. Kitts & Nevis, St. Lucia, Saint Maarten, St. Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos Islands, and the United States Virgin Islands.

-* French is the official language of Guadeloupe, Haiti, Martinique, Saint Barthelemy, French Guyana and Saint Martin.
+- French is the official language of Guadeloupe, Haiti, Martinique, Saint Barthelemy, French Guyana, and Saint Martin.

-* Dutch is the official language of Aruba, Bonaire, Curaçao, Saba, St. Eustatius, Saint Maarten, and Suriname.
+- Dutch is the official language of Aruba, Bonaire, Curaçao, Saba, St. Eustatius, Saint Maarten, and Suriname.

-* Papiamento, a Portuguese and Spanish-based Creole language is also an official language of Aruba, Bonaire, and Curaçao.
+- Papiamento, a Portuguese and Spanish-based Creole language, is also an official language of Aruba, Bonaire, and Curaçao.